Nico Lodeiro scores as Sounders knock off Tigres in Leagues Cup

 Montero’s score in the 64th minute was off a corner kick from Joao Paulo and header service from Roldan.

-Tigres traveled to Lumen Field with fresh hardware in the 2020 CONCACAF Champions League trophy and runner-up finish in the FIFA Club World Cup.
+Tigres traveled to Lumen Field with fresh hardware: the 2020 CONCACAF Champions League trophy and a runner-up finish in the FIFA Club World Cup.

 Sounders forward Raul Ruidiaz, who played in Liga MX before signing with Seattle, didn’t flinch.

-The Peruvian used a slick penalty kick in the 23rd minute to open up the scoring for the Sounders.
+The Peruvian used a slick penalty kick in the 23rd minute to open the scoring for the Sounders.

 Roldan’s hustle provided the opportunity for Seattle’s score.
 He worked in the box to gain possession of the ball, Tigres defender Erick Avalos cutting Roldan off in an obvious foul in the 22nd minute.